-To promote the economic empowerment of women, the success indicators of it should not be just about how much women earn.
+To promote the economic empowerment of women, the success indicators of it should not be just about how much women earn..
 It is not enough.
-It should also be the quality of life that a woman leads. ness them taking the front line in claiming their rights, protecting their land and community's natural resources, but they badly need self-care and love.
+It should also be the quality of life that a woman leads.
+In our experience working with women of different groups, we witness them taking the front line in claiming their rights, protecting their land and community's natural resources, but they badly need self-care and love.
 I am hoping that I could do much more to support the women we work with to adopt these mental qualities.
 BUT I have to start with myself!